Dhanusu Raasi Neyargale: Production

 Sanjay Bharathi, son of director Santhana Bharathi, made his directorial debut with this film.
 He had narrated the story to his friend Harish Kalyan a few years ago and included him as part of the final cast.

-Rhea Chakraborty signed on to play the film's female lead role in April 2019, but later left the project citing schedule clashes.
-She was replaced by fellow Hindi film actress Digangana Suryavanshi.
+Rhea Chakraborty initially signed on as the lead actress but later left, citing schedule clashes.
+She was replaced by Digangana Suryavanshi.

 Soundtrack

 The soundtrack was composed by Ghibran.
 The first single, "I Want a Girl", was sung by Anirudh Ravichander and was released on 7 November 2019.

 Release and reception

-The film had its theatrical release on 6 December 2019 and opened to generally negative reviews.
+The film had its theatrical release on 6 December 2019, and opened to generally negative reviews.